eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 			return source node.

-		Else
+		Else,

-			node is neither a source nor destination node
+			node is neither a source nor destination node.

-			throw an error/exception
+			throw an error/exception.
 	+ bool is_adjacent_to(edge f)

 		Return true if this/current edge *e* is adjacent to edge *f*.
 	+ bool is_incident_on(node v)

-		Return true if current edge is incident on *v*
+		Return true if current edge is incident on *v*.
 	+ erase_node(v)

 		Remove node v and all its incident edges.